 With the Louisiana Aces, Menard learned the words to the songs his band was singing and listened to record albums of other Cajun musicians.
 Gradually, he started to compose his own lyrics in French, and in 1960 the band recorded his “Vales de Jolly Roger” for Swallow Records.
 The following year he composed “La Porte d’en Arriere”; he says that writing down the lyrics took him all afternoon.
 “The story just came to me all at once, but I was working in a service station at the time.
 I had to fix flats and pump gas and serve the people, so I was only able to get to the song between jobs.
 I knew exactly what I wanted to say, but I didn’t have time to sit down and write it all out at once.
 Every little chance I had, I would get my notepad and write down what I could.
 I wrote the words in English because I don’t know how to write in French, but the song was in French.”
 Within a week of being recorded, the song was a huge success with local listeners.
 Its popularity surprised everyone, including Menard.

 “La Porte d’en Arriere” and many of his songs, such as “Un Homme Marie” and “La Vie d’un Vieux Garcon,” have become part of the standard traditional repertoire.
 In time, Menard quit his service station job to find a more flexible job.
-He learned to make rocking chairs from ash lumber and dry hardwood rounds, and opened a shop next to his house.
-His wife, Lou Ella, weaves the seats.
-His rockers can now be found in homes throughout southwestern Louisiana, and when he appears at festivals, he often demonstrates chairmaking when he’s not playing music.
+He learned to make rocking chairs from ash lumber and dry hardwood rounds and opened a shop next to his house.
+His wife, Lou Ella, wove the seats.
+His rockers can now be found in homes throughout southwestern Louisiana, and when he appeared at festivals, he often demonstrated chairmaking when not playing music.